 Check out these sites for online sources of additional information about college costs, savings plans, and other related topics:

 This web page contains links to other websites as a convenience to users.
-However neither College Savings Bank, a Division of NexBank SSB or any of our affiliates, endorses or takes any responsibility for any such website or for any information contained thereon, except, in each case, with respect to their own websites.
+However neither College Savings Bank, a Division of NexBank or any of our affiliates, endorses or takes any responsibility for any such website or for any information contained thereon, except, in each case, with respect to their own websites.

 Yes.
 The account owner and beneficiary may be changed to certain other family members.
 Specific information is required to make changes.
 Please contact a client service representative for additional information.
 Call 1-800-888-2723, Monday - Friday, 9AM - 6PM (EST).

 No. Funds can be used to pay for tuition, fees, textbooks, supplies, computer and internet, and equipment that are required for the designated beneficiary to attend an eligible institution.
 If the student's enrollment qualifies for at least half-time, room and board expenses are also eligible up to a specified level.
 The U.S. Department of Education determines an eligible institution as an accredited, public, nonprofit and proprietary post-secondary educational institutions.
 To find out if a specific institution is eligible, review the Federal School Code database.
 Also, if the institution has been assigned a federal school code by the Department of Education, then it is considered eligible under Section 529.

 Non-qualified distributions are withdrawals made for purposes other than for qualified higher education expenses.
 Exceptions include withdrawals relating to the death or permanent disability of the beneficiary.

 You remain in control of the account.
 You, as the account owner, may either change the beneficiary to another family member, yourself or close the account.
 If the account is closed, the funds are subject to a non-qualified distribution penalty in addition to tax reporting.